Spin Games Gets Provisional Michigan iGaming Supplier License

 “This significant regulatory approval demonstrates the strength of our company’s products and our commitment to deepen our support of North America’s rapidly growing online market, and we are pleased to have already secured numerous agreements with online operators who are pending licensing,” Young said.
 “We look forward to being part of Michigan’s expansion into online gaming and appreciate the MGCB’s confidence in our company and our technology.”

-A November launch has been a realistic target for the debut of online casino gaming and online sports betting in Michigan.
+A November launch has been a realistic target for the debut of MI online casino gaming and online sports betting.

 The fall projection still appears on track following the final draft of sports betting and iGaming rules sent to the Joint Committee on Administrative Rules (JCAR) on Oct.
 8. The rules can be acted upon or waived starting on Oct.
 13 and for up to 15 days of the session.